The following professionals lent their expertise to this article:

 Master’s

 One of the most common pathways to becoming a psychiatric nurse practitioner is completing a master’s degree.
-This educational path typically involves completing an MSN specializing in psychiatric-mental health nursing.
-You’ll need a bachelor’s in nursing before enrolling.
+This educational path typically involves completing an MSN specializing in psychiatric-mental health nursing, but you’ll need a bachelor’s in nursing before enrolling.
+Throughout these programs, you’ll complete a blend of advanced nursing classes, specialization classes, and extensive clinical work.

 Advanced Certificate